Ayyubid dynasty: Quarrels over the sultanate

 Rather than establishing a centralized empire, Saladin had established hereditary ownership throughout his lands, dividing his empire among his kinsmen, with family members presiding over semi-autonomous fiefs and principalities.
 Although these princes (emirs) owed allegiance to the Ayyubid sultan, they maintained relative independence in their own territories.
 Upon Saladin's death, az-Zahir took Aleppo from al-Adil per the arrangement and al-Aziz Uthman held Cairo, while his eldest son, al-Afdal retained Damascus, which also included Palestine and much of Mount Lebanon.
 Al-Adil then acquired al-Jazira (Upper Mesopotamia), where he held the Zengids of Mosul at bay.
 In 1193, Mas'ud of Mosul joined forces with Zangi II of Sinjar and together the Zengid coalition moved to conquer al-Jazira.
 However, before any major results could be achieved, Mas'ud fell ill and returned to Mosul, and al-Adil then compelled Zangi to make a quick peace before the Zengids suffered territorial losses at the hands of the Ayyubids.
 Al-Adil's son al-Mu'azzam took possession of Karak and Transjordan.

 Soon, however, Saladin's sons squabbled over the division of the empire.
-Saladin had appointed al-Afdal to the governorship of Damascus with the intention that his son should continue to see the city as his principal place of residence in order to emphasize the primacy of the jihad (struggle) against the Crusader states.
+Saladin had appointed al-Afdal to the governorship of Damascus with the intention that his son should continue to see the city as his principal place of residence to emphasize the primacy of the jihad (struggle) against the Crusader states.
 Al-Afdal, however, found that his attachment to Damascus contributed to his undoing.
 Several of his father's subordinate emirs left the city for Cairo to lobby Uthman to oust him on claims he was inexperienced and intended to oust the Ayyubid old guard.
 Al-Adil further encouraged Uthman to act in order prevent al-Afdal's incompetence putting the Ayyubid empire in jeopardy.
 Thus, in 1194, Uthman openly demanded the sultanate.
 Uthman's claim to the throne was settled in a series of assaults on Damascus in 1196, forcing al-Afdal to leave for a lesser post at Salkhad.
 Al-Adil established himself in Damascus as a lieutenant of Uthman, but wielded great influence within the empire.